bagusganjarl/-WIP-Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 # [WIP] Analyzing-eCommerce-Business-Performance-with-SQL

 ## 🔰**Introduction**
-A mini project of Data Science Bootcamp Batch 20 in [Rakamin Academy](https://www.rakamin.com/).
+A mini project of [Rakamin Academy](https://www.rakamin.com/).
 In this project, as a **Data Analyst** from eCommerce company in South America has responsibility analyze customer growth, product quality, and payment method to enhance company business performance.

 ## :information_source:**Dataset**
+Dataset can be downloaded in repositories.

 ## :notebook:**Problem Statement**

-## 🥅**Goal**
+Business performance in eCommerce for over 3 years is unknown.

 ## 🏹**Objective**

-## :pushpin:**Business Metrics**
+Analyzing eCommerce Business performance in 3 years (2016, 2017, 2018).
+Gather insight from the analysis with visualization and recommendation using SQL.

 ## 👣**Stage**
 In this project, we divide into **4 stages**: